 There are many Islands off the jagged coastline, Orkney and Shetland being the largest.
-Enormous loch's (lakes) like Loch Lomond form large areas of beauty that are filled with mystery, especially Loch Ness which some humans say is inhabited by a monster.
-Nonsense.
-Nessie's a very pleasant sea serpent who is quite shy and does not like to have her photo taken.
-Keep an eye on the web cam sometime, see if you can spot her in the Loch.
+Enormous loch's (lakes) like Loch Lomond form large areas of beauty that are filled with mystery, especially Loch Ness which some humans say is inhabited by a monster…(Nonsense, Dinosaur Nessie's a very pleasant sea serpent who is quite shy and does not like to have her photo taken.
+Keep an eye on the loch web cam sometime to see if you can spot her at night).

-Anyway as well as the great Lochs major rivers dissect Scotland such as the Tay, Clyde, Dee and Forth.
-There are still, even today, areas where humans are still scarce, such as the Highlands, hilly moor land and Southern Uplands at the English border.
+The great Lochs major rivers dissect Scotland such as the Tay, Clyde, Dee and Forth.
+There are still even today areas where humans are still scarce such as the Highlands, hilly moor land and Southern Uplands at the English border.
 The Central Lowlands are where most human people live today.

-Ben Nevis is Scotland’s highest mountain and far too high to climb for a Penguin Person without the use of his flying skateboard, although human folk seem to like to climbing it regularly.
+Ben Nevis is Scotland’s highest mountain.
 Here are my notes, I hope you find them interesting.

 My history notes

 Of all the Ancient British Tribes that had occupied the Island of Britain before the Roman Invasion, only the Picts tribe of the northern part of the country had remained free by the time the Roman Army had left the Island.

 The tribes that lay within the Roman defensive boundary lines of their Empire, (the furthermost built into what is known as present day Scotland being called the Antonine Wall and the lower defensive works called Hadrian’s wall) became known as the Welsh (or one who has lived under Roman Rule) after the Romans had abandoned Britannica.